center-for-threat-informed-defense/attack-workbench-rest-api/docs/user-management.md

 ##### Get User
 ```
-GET /api/user-accounts/:identity_id
+GET /api/user-accounts/:id
 ```

-Retrieve a user document by the STIX id of the corresponding identity object.
+Retrieve a user account document by its id.

 ###### Authorization

-This endpoint will only be available to users with the `admin` role or for a logged in user with the matching `identitiy_id`.
+This endpoint will only be available to users with the `admin` role or for a logged in user with the matching user account `id`.

 ##### Register User
 ```